 8. Explore at least 2 Gaudi buildings in Barcelona

-In general, you could say Barcelona city is influenced by Gaudi so when visiting Barcelona you should make sure to spend some time really seeing the buildings he created.
+In general, you could say Barcelona city is influenced by Gaudi so when visiting Barcelona you should make sure to spend some time seeing the buildings he created.

-Whether it’s the famous Sagrada Familia, the Park Güell, Casa Batlló, or La Pedrera (Casa Mila)- there’s a great risk of not being able to enter the places when coming there and wanting to buy tickets spontaneously, especially during high season.
+Whether it’s the famous Sagrada Familia, Park Güell, Casa Batlló, or La Pedrera (Casa Mila)- there’s a great risk of not being able to enter the places when coming there and wanting to buy tickets spontaneously, especially during high season.

 Smart as you are you got your ticket in advance to make sure you can enter the places you want to.
 So simply head over to the amazing Sagrada Familia, get your audio guides, and learn about this special cathedral Antoni Gaudi started building in 1882 and that is still in the making (planned to be finished in 2026).